Children's Sunday School

 For September/October 2020, FPC will be offering several options.

 1. Online worship premieres on Facebook at 10:30 am on Sunday mornings.

 2. Online worship recording will be posted on the website on Sunday mornings for viewing at any time after 6 am.

 3. Outdoor worship (at your own risk) is held at 10:30 am on site.
 Please bring lawn chairs if able and masks.
 Bathrooms are open in the building.
 Masks are required unless you are seated, and all households must remain socially distanced from each other at all times.
-We will not being singing, but will have recorded music to enjoy.
+We will not be singing, but will have recorded music to enjoy.